Entry requirements

 This may be funded or part-funded by a bursary, if you are eligible to receive one.

-Whether you wish to progress in your studies or enter the world of work, North East Scotland College has excellent progression opportunities, with links to eight universities across Scotland and great relationships with industry employers.
+Whether you wish to progress in your studies or enter the world of work, North East Scotland College has excellent progression opportunities, with links to several universities across Scotland and strong relationships with industry employers.

 On successful completion of this course, you may apply to progress to the following courses at North East Scotland College: